 The Sideling Hill Creek Aqueduct is located at Mile 136.6 on the Chesapeake and Ohio Canal towpath.
-It cannot be accessed by vehicle, so reaching it requires hiking or biking .4 miles (one way) upstream from a public parking lot on Pearre Road.
+It cannot be accessed by vehicle, so reaching it requires hiking or biking .4 miles (one way) upstream from a parking area at Lock 56.
 See the Locks and Lockhouses web page for an interactive location map.

 A canal aqueduct is a nifty little feat of engineering that solves the problem of what to do when a canal crosses paths with a creek or river.
 Both are waterways, but the canal is a self-contained channel and cannot temporarily merge with the river because all of its water will spill out uncontrollably.
 The solution is to elevate the canal over the waterway via a bridge.
 In essence, a large, elevated bathtub must be built—water cannot be leaking out of the bottom and sides.
 This is done with a thick layer of clay and stone on the bottom and solid stone walls for sides.